casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 | --- |--- | --- | --- | --- | --- |
 | Iteration 1| 20k |  0.7347|  0.8976 | 0.8976 | 0.9678 |

-Accuracy (Figure 5.1), Loss (Figure 5.2) and Loss Per step  (5.3)improved during training, with value graphs showing the typical decelerating improvement as is typical in Neural Network training (Géron, 2017).
+Accuracy (Figure 5.1), Loss (Figure 5.2) and Loss Per step  (5.3) improved during training, with value graphs showing the typical decelerating improvement as is typical in Neural Network training (Géron, 2017).
 Of all the measures, we can observe that the no_event_accuracy (Figure 5.4) shows the highest result variance.
-This graph also appears to first sharply increase, then descrease before either reaching a plateau or increasing again.
+This graph also first sharply increases, then descreases before reaching a plateau.
+However, it still has a final value of 0.9678.

 ![alt text](https://github.com/lse-st449/st449-projects-casvalesen/blob/master/pictures/it_1_accuracy.png)